Flooding closes schools, blocks roads along Atlantic coast

-WASHINGTON (AP) — Flooding has closed schools and blocked roads after heavy rains pummeled parts of Maryland, Virginia and Delaware.
+WASHINGTON (AP) — Flooding has closed schools and blocked roads after heavy rains in parts of Maryland, Virginia and Delaware.

 Flood warnings and advisories are in effect Friday along much of the Atlantic coast.
 Some school systems closed on Maryland’s Eastern Shore and some schools in Delaware and Virginia’s Eastern Shore opened late.